jfklingler/awstagger/README.md

 awstagger --verbose --region us-east-1 --tag key1=value1 --tag key2=value2 --rm-tag key3 --rm-tag key4
 ```

+## Why Go

+I initially built similar functionality in Scala as part of my day job (hence, not public).
+But in choosing Scala (or
+any JVM language for that matter), I limited the usefulness to those people that had a ready JVM.
+At my day job, this
+wasn't a significant factor, but upon considering wider usability, requiring a JVM was a serious downside.
+Along
+those same lines, while more generally available, requiring a Python or Ruby environment with the requisite eggs/gems/etc.
+was equally confining.
+I think the standalone, statically-linked nature of Go binaries is it's most compelling feature
+in terms of command line tools.

 ## Contributing

 This is far from a perfect product.
 Submit issues.
 Submit pull requests.